metablaster/WindowsFirewallRuleset/README.md

     You may be again prompted to accept execution policy change, type `Y` and press enter to accept.

 11. Rules for programs such as your web browser, games etc. depend on installation variables.\
-Most paths are auto-searched and variables are updated, otherwise you get warning and description on how to fix the problem.\
+Most paths are auto-searched and variables are updated transparently, otherwise you get warning and description on how to fix the problem.\
 If needed, you can find these installation variables in individual scripts inside `Rules` folder.\
 It is recommended to close down all other programs before running master script in the next step.